SCB LEGAL

 Notice of Ceasing to Act A form submitted by lawyers to inform the Court that they are no longer acting for their client.

 Notice of Child Abuse, Family Violence or Risk This is a form that must be filed with the Court.
+It was previously referred to as a ‘Notice of Risk’.
 These forms are filed with an Initiating Application, Response to Initiating Application or an Application for Consent Orders (seeking parenting orders).
-It indicates there is an allegation of child or family violence or suspected child or family violence.
+This form sets out whether there are allegations of child abuse or family violence or suspected child abuse or family violence.
+The Court uses this information to notify the child welfare authorities and to make sure that parents, children and other family members are given the assistance they need.
+Depending on what the outcome is after the case has been screened, the Court may make certain Orders to further inform itself of the alleged child abuse or family violence and to ensure the case is handled appropriately.

 Notice of Intent (to commence proceedings) If a person wants to proceed to Court in order to resolve issues and disputes that have not been able to be resolved by other means, they must write a letter to their former spouse (or the other parent or carer of the child).
 This letter is called a ‘notice of intention’.
 A notice of intention should contain the issues in dispute, the orders that will be sought should the case proceed to Court, a genuine offer to resolve the issues and a nominated timeframe within which the other person must reply.